icinganalysis/icinganalysis.github.io/content/NACA-TN-3658.md

 So, we will devote this review to the title that we have not yet seen, NACA-TN-3658.

-Why would anyone care about impingement on a ribbon or rectangle?
+Why would anyone studying aircraft icing care about impingement on a ribbon or rectangle?
 They seem to be a rather non-aerodynamic surfaces.

 > Among the general body shapes of interest is that of a